kus/cs2-modded-server/README.md

 Then you need to define the models from the Workshop Addon in `addons\counterstrikesharp\configs\plugins\PlayerModelChanger\PlayerModelChanger.json`, I have some in there that I use if you want more you will need to add them yourself.

-The easiest way to see what is in a Workshop Addon is Subscribe to it and wait for it to download, then download and open [Source 2 Viewer](https://valveresourceformat.github.io/) and browse to Counter-Strike 2 > the Workshop Addon and you can see the files and paths in it.
+The easiest way to see what is in a Workshop Addon is Subscribe to it and wait for it to download (it will download to `C:\Program Files (x86)\Steam\steamapps\workshop\content\730\<workshop-id>\`), then download and open [Source 2 Viewer](https://valveresourceformat.github.io/) and browse to Counter-Strike 2 > the Workshop Addon and you can see the files and paths in it.

 ### I run a Surf/KZ/Bhop server and want [MovementUnlocker](https://github.com/Source2ZE/MovementUnlocker) and [CS2Fixes-RampbugFix](https://github.com/Interesting-exe/CS2Fixes-RampbugFix) permanently on